Photo: Vincent Keiman on Unsplash

 DON’T: Touch food with unwashed hands

 Another way foodborne illness can occur is through lack of simple hand sanitation.
 In the summertime, parties are often held outside where there is not immediate access to a sink and soap.
 Reaching in the snack bowls throughout the day, as guests so often do, doesn’t help the issue either (and is one of my big pet peeves—please everyone, keep your hands out of the bowl!)

 DO: Keep hand sanitizer nearby and a serving utensil in every bowl

-When you are setting up for your cookout, put out plenty of hand sanitizer (at least 60% alcohol) especially near areas where food is being served.
+When you are setting up for your summer cookout, put out plenty of hand sanitizer (at least 60% alcohol) especially near areas where food is being served.
 This simple action will help remind guests to clean their hands before touching food.
 Setting out plates for snacks, and putting a serving utensil in every bowl will also encourage guests to serve themselves and eat away from the table rather than hovering over the chip bowl and double-dipping with their bare hands.